-Sending business greeting cards during the holidays is a no-brainer and your customers will be expecting to hear from you.
-Think a little out of the box and go for non-holiday time frames.
+For example, sending business greeting cards during the holidays is a no-brainer and your customers will be expecting to hear from you.
+To really surprise them, think a little out of the box and go for non-holiday business greeting cards.

-If you wanted to do this to scale, you could import your list of clients with their home anniversary dates and mail all of them automated anniversary cards throughout the year without even thinking about it.
+If you wanted to do this to scale, you could import your list of clients with their home anniversary dates and mail all of them throughout the year without even thinking about it.
 You’ll be delighting your customers without any effort at all.

 Use social media engagement.

 Social media isn’t just for funny cat videos… Although we’re totally here for those too.
-As a business owner, you could leverage these tools to help reach potential new clients and turn them into life-timers.
+As a business owner, you could leverage these tools to help reach potential new clients and while turning existing ones into life-timers.

 Think about your typical customer demographic and search the hashtags on Instagram that they may be using.
 For example, SupaJuce — a health juice brand — searched for hashtags like #sick #badday #momlife #mondayblues etc. to find people who could use a little cheering up and offered to send them some fresh juice to make their day!
 Talk about a surprise!